inr-kit/McCAD-Library/README.rst

-McCAD v1.0L
+McCAD v1.0
 -----------
 McCAD is an interface library that aides in the conversion of CAD solid models, BRep, to MCNP, CSG.
 The library is written in C++ and can be decomposed into three main parts:

 1- Decompostion:
-   * carries tasks related to simplification of complex solid models by means of decomposition into primitive convex solids.
+   * carries tasks related to simplification of complex solids by means of decomposition into primitive convex solids.
-2- Void generation and Conversion (coming to this repo by end of year):
+2- Void generation and Conversion:
    * the main responsibility is the generation of void and conversion of the resulting primitive solids into MCNP input syntax, and later on other MC codes.
-3- Material (coming to this repo by end of year):
-   * maps material definitions to resulting decomposed solids to be written in MCNP input format.

 Decomposition:
 --------------